juanmartinez890/medication-app/README.md

   }'
 ```

-#### Step 3: Wait for Dose Generation
+#### Step 3: Dose Generation

 After creating medications, the system automatically:
-1. Publishes a message to SQS
-2. Triggers a Lambda function to generate 30 days of doses
+1. Generates all dose records synchronously for the next 7 days
-3. Stores doses in DynamoDB
+2. Stores those dose records in DynamoDB

-**Wait 10-30 seconds** for the background process to complete.
+This happens during the medication creation request, so upcoming doses are available immediately.
+SQS remains in the architecture as a fallback mechanism if synchronous generation fails or for future scheduled jobs.

 #### Step 4: Get Upcoming Doses